fetchai/agents-aea/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xpJA4IT5X88" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-AEAs act independently of constant input from their owner and autonomously execute actions to achieve their prescribed goal.
-Their goal is to create economic value for you, their owner, in a clearly defined domain.
-AEAs have a wide range of <a href="app-areas">application areas</a> and we provide <a href="demos">demo guides</a> to highlight some examples.
+AEAs act independently of constant input from their owner and autonomously execute actions to achieve their prescribed goals.
+Their purpose is to create economic value for you, their owner, in clearly defined domains.
+AEAs have a wide range of <a href="app-areas">application areas</a> and we provide <a href="demos">demo guides</a> to highlight examples of their use cases.

 <!-- Autonomous Economic Agents are digital entities that run complex dynamic decision-making algorithms for application owners and clients. -->

 AEAs are not:

 * just any <a href="https://en.wikipedia.org/wiki/Software_agent"  target="_blank">agents</a>: AEAs' purpose is to generate economic value in a multi-stakeholder environment with competing incentives between agents.
-They represent humans, organisations or things.
+They represent humans, organisations or objects.
 * APIs or sensors which do not have agency.
 * <a href="https://en.wikipedia.org/wiki/Smart_contract" target="_blank">smart contracts</a> which do not display any proactiveness and are purely reactive to external requests (=contract calls and transactions).
 * <a href="https://en.wikipedia.org/wiki/Artificial_general_intelligence" target="_blank">artificial general intelligence (AGI)</a>: AEAs can have a very narrow goal directed focus involving some economic gain and implemented via simple conditional logic.